 Drum rolls, please, for the most popular Colombian foods.

 Aborrajado is a typical Colombian dish consisting of a mixture of sweet and salty flavors.
 Ripe plantain is sliced, fried and filled with white cheese, which melts easily, and a bit of bocadillo (a solid sweet guava paste).
 Then, it is covered with a mix of flour, milk, vanilla and eggs, and fried again.
 This creates a flavor bomb that won’t be easy to forget.

 24. Cholao (Exotic Fruit Salad)

-This is a typical fruit salad from the department of Valle del Cauca.
-It is prepared on a base of shaved ice, fruits, different flavored syrups, and condensed milk.
-Fruits include banana, green apple, strawberry, grapes, papaya, and pineapple.
-On a hot afternoon, enjoy this refreshing sweet that has all the flavors of the Latin land.
+Cholao is a popular fruit salad served on a base of shaved ice and bathed with different flavored syrups and condensed milk.
+The fruits include banana, green apple, strawberry, grapes, papaya, and pineapple.
+On a hot afternoon, there is nothing better than this refreshing sweet with all the flavors of this Latin land.

 23. Arepa de Huevo (Fried Egg Arepa)